haf/expecto/README.md

 run properties
 ```

-You can freely mix FsCheck properties with regular test cases and test lists.
+You can freely mix testProperty with testCase and testList.

-## PerfUtil integration ##
+## PerfUtil usage

 The integration with Eirik's PerfUtil project.